wufflebug/learning-git/commit.md

   I had to update my SSH and GPG information... so here is a commit to check if everything works <3

   Checking if new keys for new computer are working <3

+  Adding a new line, since it did not quite work... yet